Asynchronous Communication and Why Your Work Will Benefit From It

 Because it doesn’t require all parties to be present, asynchronous communication can help you keep the conversation going on your own time, which means fewer interruptions in your workday and more time to do deep work.
 In other words, relying more on asynchronous communication can help you build synchronous meeting time around your focus time, instead of the other way around.
 You can still keep an entire organization on the same page, deliver and solicit feedback, and provide and receive team-wide updates, and share metrics without having to constantly hop in and out of meetings or schedule Zoom calls across different time zones.

-Of course, there are times when synchronous communication is the best way to deliver your message, such as a brainstorming session.
+Of course, there are times when real-time, synchronous communication is the best way to deliver your message, such as a brainstorming session.

 If you’re unsure which type of communication to use, remember this tip: When you don’t need the recipient’s input right away, then you can (and should) communicate your thoughts or ideas asynchronously.